 A quantification of the scrunching parameters for the D. japonica planarians that exhibited at least 3 consecutive straight-line scrunches reveals characteristic scrunching parameters for this species [1].

-LAB MEDIA: Figure 4 B. Figure 5 A. Video Editor: Show the following text somewhere on the screen.
+LAB MEDIA: Figure 4 B. Video Editor: Show the following text somewhere on the screen.
 TEXT: νm = 0.84 ± 0.14, |Δε|max = 0.56 ± 0.06, νm* = 0.47 ± 0.07, and felong = 0.56 ± 0.03, values reported as mean ± standard deviation for N=7

 In contrast, exposure to 250 micromolar cinnamaldehyde, a known TRPA1 agonist in mice, causes scrunching in S. mediterranea [1], whereas D. japonica planarians display a mixture of snake-like and oscillatory motion, interrupted by gliding or vigorous head turns [2].